What Makes it Honors? Honors Class FAQs

 - Probably not.
 We've studied the grade records of students who have participated in Honors Program classes, and we've discovered the following:

-- Most students who have been admitted to the Honors Program earn the same or higher grades in honors classes than in their regular classes.
+- Most students who have been admitted to the Honors Program earn the same or higher grades in Honors classes than they do in their regular classes.
 A minority - about 25% - earn slightly lower grades in Honors classes

 - Among the "Walk-In" students, who take one or two Honors classes without intending to complete the program, grades earned in Honors classes are, on average, higher than grades earned in non-Honors sections of the same class.

-- We're not quite sure what the reasons for this are, but we have a few guesses:
+- Why the higher grades?
+We're not sure, but we have a few guesses:

 - Honors classes are smaller, allowing for more faculty attention to individual students.

-- Original sources may be more interesting than textbooks
+- Original sources are usually more interesting than textbooks.

 Except in highly unusual circumstances, you must complete the application to become a "Certificate-Track" student before your second Honors course is graded.
 Successful transfer under our Honors partnerships requires careful academic planning and continuous participation.Good standing in the Honors Program requires meeting with an Honors Counselor on a regular basis and participating in school or community service